Apply For Graduation

 Your diploma name must be consistent with your USF student record.
 A change of name must be submitted on an official Change of Name Form (see our Forms page) with substantiating documents.
 Signify on the form if the changed name is to be listed on your diploma instead of the one in your student record.
 It is critical that upper/lower case letters, accents, and punctuation be clearly indicated on the application.

 Your diploma will be mailed approximately eight weeks after the graduation date for the semester you apply.
 This delivery date may be adjusted due to University closure.
+Complimentary replacement for any reason requires return of the original diploma.

 Transcripts with degree statements will be available for order approximately six (6) weeks after commencement, regardless of whether you participate.
 There is a per copy fee for each transcript.